Share/Learn

 • Must use the 2.6 series kernel.

-• Must register a user process with the kernel component for it to send unrequested messages or data to the user process
+• Must register with the kernel component every use process to be sent unrequested messages or data

 • Must recognize that, in user space, the API is socket based and program accordingly